AlenaNik/Black-Castle-API-challenge-Alena/readme.md

 ## My tasks

 1. Implement the endpoints in **./src/api.js** file with the most suitable code for players and objects management REST API.
-You will find detailed instructions in this file.
+You will find detailed instructions in this file. **Done**
 2. Write some tests for your code.
-Use test folder for this purpose.
+Use test folder for this purpose. **Done**
-3. Answer all commented questions you find in the code.
+3. Answer all commented questions you find in the code. **Done**

 ### Required endpoints

 You have to create endpoints (as many as you consider) to support the following functionality:

 1. List all players.
-GET
+(GET) **Done**
 2. Create player: adds a new player to data source.
-POST
+(POST) **Done**
 3. Get player by id: returns the player for the given id.
-GET
+(GET) **Done**
 4. Arm a player with an object in its bag.
-GET
+(GET)
 5. Kill a player: sets player health to 0.
-PUT
+(PUT) **Done**
 6. Create object: adds a new object to data source.
-POST
+(POST) **Done**
 7. Get object by id: returns the object for the given id.
-GET
+(GET) **Done**
-8. Upgrade object: increase/descrease the value of the object given by id with a new value PUT
+8. Upgrade object: increase/descrease the value of the object given by id with a new value (PUT)
-9. Destroy object: remove an object from available objects DELETE
+9. Destroy object: remove an object from available objects (DELETE) **Almost done :)**

 **Bonus:**

-1. Include a postman collection in utils folder to test the app.
+1. Include a postman collection in utils folder to test the app. **Done**
-2. Add basic authentication to /api path.
+2. Add basic authentication to /api path. **Done**
-3. Implement attack player endpoint: one player attacks another player using an object from its bag.
-Adjust health accordingly
-4. Implement steal bag from player endpoint: one player steals everything from another player.
-Bag objects are moved from one player to another.
-5. Implement resurect player endpoint: bring back to live a dead player using its id.
-6. Implement use object endpoint: a player use an object against another player or itself.
-7. Are you having fun?
-You are free to extend the game with new functionality.
-   YOUR OWN METHOD: ...

-## Game Rules

-1. You are free to implement as many endpoints as you need.
-2. You can use inline comments, git commits or readme file to justify your decissions.
-3. Bag size is unlimited.
-4. Bear in mind RESTful API concepts.
-5. One object can be used by multiple players

-**Use your own criteria for any rule that is not clear.
-Justify it.**
+**It was the first time for me building an API with REST API methods.
+I learned a lot and enjoyed the process of applying knowlendge into practice (throught, I haven't make every route working correctly, I'm planning to be back to code and finish it)**

 ## How to run the application using a local server